minershive/hiveon-kb/guides/wallet.md

 ---
 title: How to set up your Hive OS wallet
 category: Guides
+meta_description: Check out the detailed instructions for setting up a wallet in the Hive OS system.
 ---

 ### Step 1) Decide on the coin and the mining pool